RCass172/recipe-delights/TESTING.md

     ![Created By Bug Code](static/images/TESTING/created-by-bug-code.png)

-- On carrying out the Lighthouse performance test it showed a contrast ratio issue regarging the search bar.
+- On carrying out the Lighthouse performance test it showed a contrast ratio issue regarding the search bar.
 I changed the label text to a white color so it stood out better for users.

     ![Contrast Ratio Bug](static/images/TESTING/bug-contrast-ratio.png)